QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Implementation Difficulty
 -------------------------

-Numerical analysis sometimes to refer to the lowest level of code for basic operations (e.g. a dot product, matrix-matrix product, convolutions) as ``kernels``.
+Numerical analysts sometimes refer to the lowest level of code for basic operations (e.g. a dot product, matrix-matrix product, convolutions) as ``kernels``.

 That sort of code is difficult to write, and performance depends on the characteristics of the underlying hardware such as the `instruction set <https://en.wikipedia.org/wiki/Instruction_set_architecture>`_ available on the particular CPU, the size of the `CPU cache <https://en.wikipedia.org/wiki/CPU_cache>`_, and the layout of arrays in memory.